Huynh-Vy/mern-map-app/README.md

 ### Features
 1. User Authentication: Register, log in, and log out securely to access personalized features and maintain your profile.
 2. Pins (Reviews): Explore pins from your own user and other users, providing valuable insights and experiences about different places.
+You can also  modify or delete your reviews from the map.
 3. Notification Messages: Receive notifications for registration, login, logout, and pin-related activities to stay updated.

 ### Getting Started